abhijitt/blog.abhijittomar.com/_posts/2016-09-20-student-freelancing.markdown

 -   Technically challenged clients

     I have worked with clients, who even after several months had no idea what I *really* did (I work as a backend developer).
 You will often meet who will have difficulty wrapping their head around what you work on.
 Since they have zero knowledge of technical matters, it can be difficult for them to understand what is easy, difficult, or impossible to accomplish.
-This person views every technical job as the exact same black box.
-Many a times, the freelancer and client run into problems due to not being able to communicate effectively.
+It can also get difficult for you to justify how much you should be paid.
+Some view everything technical as the same black box and may have unreasonable demands ("Okay it's almost done, but we just add a chat feature to this website?
+I'm sure it's easy - every website has it these days.").
+You will run into problems with this client due to not being able to communicate effectively (which may not be the fault of anyone in particular).

 -   The future billionaire